#

 - Make sure mingw64 is installed on your machine.
 In this particular example,

-was installed and used to install mingw64.choco install msys2
+msys2was installed and used to install mingw64.choco install msys2- Add

 - Ensure the following paths are set in the SYSTEM environment PATH variable (note that these may differ in your environment depending on how you installed CMake and mingw64).